Annual Budget

 • Flood Road Recovery Works

-• Bourke’s Bridge Renewal
+• Bourke’s and Bartrops Bridge Renewal

 We will also continue to progress major capital projects, such as the Yarrawonga Library and Multisport Stadium.